alireza-akbarzadeh/hafthashtad-assignment/README.md

-Welcome to the hafthastad assignment, an open-source template for enterprise projects!
-It's loaded with features that'll help you build a high-performance, maintainable, and enjoyable app.
-We've done all the heavy lifting for you, so sit back, relax, and get ready to conquer the world with your incredible app! 🌍
+# Welcome aboard to the Senior Front-End Developer Interview Assignment with hafthastad! 🌍

 ## Table of Contents